vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 path][client-stats-aggregator] for APM stats that comes directly from tracing libraries.
 But ultimately they flow through datadog with the same [sending code][stats-writer].

-If we details a bit the actual content of a stats payload, it is a list of [`ClientGroupedStats`][client-grouped-stats-proto]:
+If we details a bit the actual content of a stats payload, it is an aggregate of [`ClientGroupedStats`][client-grouped-stats-proto]:
 ```
 	string service = 1;